saadan1234/FL/README.md

 ## Contributions

 The repository draws from various open-source resources and contributions, which are duly credited to their respective owners.
 The project does not intend to infringe on copyrights and complies with the licensing terms of the incorporated projects.
 Users are encouraged to experiment, extend, and contribute to the repository while adhering to these terms.

----

-By framing the project this way, it reflects professionalism, while clearly explaining the purpose, functionality, and legal considerations around the usage of open-source assets.